So You Want to Own Greenland?

 Lessons from the Vikings to Trump

-An indispensable guide to Greenland—why it matters, who covets it and why this wilderness of 56,000 inhabitants could become the next global flashpoint.
+An indispensable guide to Greenland—why it matters, who covets it and how it could become the next global flashpoint.

 Description

 Greenland is no ordinary island.
-From its discovery by Norsemen to its contemporary strategic significance, Greenland has been a frontier for human exploration and empire, today emerging as a facilitator of geoeconomic competition.
-This book delves into the rich history and complex politics of Greenland, revealing how this icy expanse has shaped—and been shaped by—the world.
+Ever since its discovery it has been a frontier for human exploration, empire and geostrategic competition.
+This book delves into that rich history and complex politics, revealing how a wilderness of just 56,000 inhabitants has shaped—and been shaped by—the world.

-This short history begins with the Vikings, whose mysterious disappearance from Greenland in the 1400s remains one of history’s great puzzles.
-It then explores the island’s gradual transformation from a Danish possession to an autonomous territory, charting its role during the World Wars and its strategic importance during the Cold War.
+Elizabeth Buchanan’s short history begins with the Vikings, and their mysterious disappearance from Greenland in the 1400s.
+She explores the island’s evolution from a Danish possession into an autonomous territory; its role in the World Wars, and its strategic importance during the Cold War.
+Finally, she dissects Greenland’s position today at the centre of a new ‘great game’, balancing transatlantic ties, rising Chinese influence and mounting domestic pressures for independence—not to mention President Trump’s agenda to acquire the landmass.

-Starting from Trump’s plan to purchase Greenland, Elizabeth Buchanan dissects the island’s contemporary role and poses four provocative scenarios for its future—from full independence to an icy geopolitical standoff with Denmark.
-So You Want to Own Greenland? is an essential read for anyone curious about the future of this frozen frontier and its place on the global stage.
+Buchanan poses four provocative yet compelling scenarios for Greenland’s future—from full independence to an icy standoff with Denmark.
+Her analysis is an essential read for anyone curious about this frozen frontier and its place on the world stage.

 Author(s)